samjulien/blog/_posts/2018-06-12-why-laravel-is-the-recommended-framework-for-secure-mission-critical-applications.md

 You make sure only the above values are updatable with mass assignment.

-To be able to update the user_type value, you need to explicitly set it on the model and save it, like this:
+To be able to update the `user_type` value, you need to explicitly set it on the model and save it, as shown here:

 ```php
 $user->user_type = 'admin';